 How is complex trauma treated?

-Studies have shown that therapy to be more effective than medications in the treatment of complex trauma/developmental trauma/childhood trauma (http://www.pnas.org/content/100/24/14293.full).
+Studies have shown therapy to be more effective than medications in the treatment of complex trauma/developmental trauma/childhood trauma.
+(In fact, the Veteran’s Administration and other official entities have mounted campaigns against benzodiazepine prescription, noting that that these common anti-anxiety medications are contraindicated in cases of PTSD.)
 The most effective therapies include mindful, body-based, schema-based (focused on beliefs formed in childhood) approaches.
 Hakomi Therapy includes all of these approaches.

 Related and sometimes interchangeable terms include:

 - Multiple Interrelated Post Traumatic Stress Disorder

 - Disorders of Extreme Stress, not otherwise specified (DESNOS)

 * Many practitioners see the overlap between BPD and Complex Trauma, and the designation either way remains debated.